Instructions for wordSearch

 These getColumns examples give more examples how it should work.

 getColumns basically flips the the orientation of the grid across the diagonal that goes from the upper left to the lower right, causing input columns to become output rows and input rows to become output columns.
-In mathematics, this operation is known as a transposition when applied to grids.
+In mathematics, this operation is known as a transposition when applied to matrices.

 Notes: